How To Search & Find Specific Text Messages In iMessage

 Finding a specific message inside Apple’s iMessage – on either you iPhone or iPad – is actually really simple.
 It is super-useful too.
 All you need to know or have is a specific “keyword” or “phrase” in mind.

 If you know that, you can search your entire iMessage history.
+And, from iOS 16 onwards, you now also have the ability to Recently Deleted iPhone Messages inside the Messages app.

 And there are a couple of ways to mine your text messages for information; the first uses iMessage’s built in search functionality, and the second uses iOS’ native Spotlight Search.